 To say she had captured my attention would be an understatement.
-She had captured everyone’s.
+She had captured everyones.
 As she entered the cafeteria, people snuck glances at her, turned in their seats thinking they were being discreet.
 They were trying to gauge her.
-They say, First impressions are last impressions.
-The first day is a ‘make it or break it’ moment for most new kids.
-You show any sign of weakness and you were immediately thrown to the bottom of the food chain.
+As was said, First impressions are last impressions.
+The first day was a ‘make it or break it’ moment for most new kids.
+You showed any sign of weakness and you were immediately thrown to the bottom of the food chain.
 I wasn’t sure what to make of her.

 My mind jumped back to yesterday’s incident.
 Making a deal with Mr. Finch on the first day without any hesitation – even he seemed impressed.
 And Mr. Finch was hardly ever impressed by anything or anyone for that matter.
 And what had she called me?
 Male duck.
 Honestly, at the moment, I was more shocked than angry.
 I hadn’t expected her to say that.
 Now that I thought about it, I don’t think she meant to offend me.

 I straightened up as she passed by my table.
 My eyes followed her as she cut through the center of the cafeteria.
 She was probably 5 foot 6, 5 foot 7 at most.
 She was taller than most girls at school.
 Her short and wavy dark brown hair was cut just above the shoulders.
 From this angle, I only caught her side profile.
 She had a round face.
 Small nose.
 Long eyelashes.
 Light pink lips, the bottom fuller than the top.
 She wore a denim jacket folded to the elbows and ripped jeans folded above the ankles.
 Her black backpack was slung over her shoulder and she slid her thumb and forefinger along the strap.

 She had just sat down at an empty table close to mine when a few guys approached her table.
 I recognized them as the jocks from the football team.
 Their de facto leader, Everett, leaned on the table and flashed Beckett a flirtatious smile.